Disentangling Interacting Systems with Fermionic Gaussian Circuits: Application to Quantum Impurity Models: Introduction

 In a separate advance, Fishman and White \cite{Fishman:2015} showed how the problem of transforming Gaussian fermionic states into tensor networks could be solved by finding quantum circuits---fermionic Gaussian circuits---which provide a basis where the Gaussian state becomes unentangled.
 Their approach has many appealing aspects, such as a fast, direct method for computing circuits that preserve the locality of the Hamiltonian.
-These many-body circuits are equivalent to canonical transformations of the single-particle basis and map straightforwardly into known classes of tensor networks, like matrix product states (MPS) \cite{PhysRevLett.69.2863,PhysRevB.48.10345,PhysRevB.55.2164}, tree tensor networks (TTN) \cite{PhysRevA.74.022320}, and multi-scale entanglement renormalization ansatz (MERA) networks \cite{PhysRevLett.99.220405,PhysRevLett.101.110501,PhysRevB.81.235102}.
+These many-body circuits are equivalent to canonical transformations of the single-particle basis and map straightforwardly into known classes of tensor networks, like matrix product states (MPS) \cite{PhysRevLett.69.2863,PhysRevB.48.10345,PhysRevB.55.2164}, tree tensor networks (TTN) \cite{PhysRevA.74.022320}, and multiscale entanglement renormalization ansatz (MERA) networks \cite{PhysRevLett.99.220405,PhysRevLett.101.110501,PhysRevB.81.235102}.
+A notable aspect of the method is that it takes advantage of the large eigenvalue degeneracy of the correlation matrix to constrain the computed orbitals to be local.
+This method also gives insights into how single-particle basis transformations are related to many-body entanglement.

-The relevance of such Gaussian circuits for interacting, non-Gaussian systems has been unclear.
-In this work, we synthesize the above ideas, utilizing basis transformations obtained from non-interacting systems to reduce the entanglement of interacting systems.
-We find that Gaussian circuit transformations can significantly speed up tensor network calculations and yield physical insights.
-To demonstrate our approach, we consider the single impurity Anderson model in one dimension \cite{PhysRev.124.41}, whose physical properties and entanglement structure are known and provide a rich testbed for our methods.
+The relevance of the Gaussian circuits found by Fishman and White for interacting, non-Gaussian systems has been unclear.
+In this work, we synthesize the above ideas, utilizing basis transformations obtained from noninteracting systems to reduce the entanglement of interacting systems.
+We find that Gaussian circuit transformations can both speed up tensor network calculations and yield physical insights.
+To demonstrate our approach, we consider the quantum impurity models in one dimension \cite{PhysRev.124.41}, whose physical properties and entanglement structure are known and provide a rich testbed for our methods.

-After demonstrating that Gaussian circuits can uncover a basis in which the ground state has low entanglement, we show how certain physical properties also become more transparent in the new basis.
+After demonstrating that Gaussian circuits can uncover a basis in which the ground state has low entanglement, we show how certain physical properties, such as Kondo screening and the RKKY effect, become more transparent in the new basis.
 The same approach can also reduce the entanglement of a system undergoing quench dynamics.